US STOCKS-Growth stocks in command as Wall St rally gallops on

 * JCPenney shares drop after earnings

-NEW YORK, May 17 (Reuters) - Growth sectors led Wall Street’s advance on Friday as encouraging economic data put major U.S. stock indexes on track to close out their fourth week of gains in a row.
+NEW YORK, May 17 (Reuters) - Growth sectors led Wall Street’s advance on Friday as encouraging economic data put major U.S. stock indexes on track to close their fourth straight week of gains.

-Data showed Americans felt better about their economic and financial prospects in early May, with consumer sentiment at its highest in nearly six years, while a gauge of future economic activity rose in April to a near five-year high.
+Data showed Americans felt better about their economic and financial prospects in the first half of the month, with consumer sentiment at its highest level in nearly six years, while a gauge of future economic activity rose in April to a near five-year high.

 “Sentiment was way higher than expected, so obviously that’s good, and that speaks to the fact people are getting more confident,” said Doreen Mogavero, CEO of Mogavero, Lee & Co in New York.

 The rate of growth in the U.S. economy has been expected to slow in the second quarter as tighter fiscal policy starts to bite.
-But recent improvement, including in the labor market and retail sales, has suggested the recovery remains resilient.
+But recent improvement in several areas, including the labor market and retail sales, has suggested the recovery remains resilient.

-As slow as it is, “we are still recovering,” Mogavero said.
+“Slowly as we are recovering, we are still recovering,” Mogavero said.
 “The U.S. (market), for all its woes, is still the best place to be at this moment.”

-Earlier in the session, the Dow hit another all-time intraday high at 15,308.79 and the Nasdaq Composite hit its highest since October 2000.
+Earlier in the session, the Dow hit another all-time intraday high at 15,305.44 and the Nasdaq Composite hit its highest level since October 2000.

-“Investors are looking toward growth sectors,” said Bruce Zaro, chief technical strategist at Delta Global Asset Management in Boston.

 JPMorgan raised its year-end target on the S&P 500 to 1,715 from 1,580, implying a gain of just under 3.5 percent for the index for the rest of the year.